1993 National League Championship Series: Aftermath

-Major League Baseball decided to realign by changing the divisional format starting in 1994, with the creation of a third division in each 14-team league.
+Owners and the MLBPA agreed to realign by changing the divisional format starting in 1994, with the creation of a third division in each 14-team league.
 This in turn led to the creation of another round of postseason play, the Division Series and the addition of a wild card; meaning for the first time ever, a team did not have to win their division to qualify for the postseason.
 The Braves would end their 24-year stay in the National League West, move to the National League East, and form a divisional rivalry with the Phillies.

 Despite having been exceptional for the Phillies in NLCS, Mitch Williams self-imploded during the World Series.
 Williams earned a save in Game 2 of the series, relieving Terry Mulholland as the Phillies tied the series at a game each.
 However, Williams suffered the loss in Game 4, the highest-scoring game in World Series history, as the Blue Jays scored six times in the eighth inning to earn a 15–14 victory and take a 3–1 series lead.
 Afterwards, Williams received death threats from angry Phillies fans for blowing the game.
 After the Phillies won Game 5 in a complete-game shutout by Curt Schilling, the series returned to Toronto for Game 6.
 The Phillies scored five runs in the seventh inning to take a 6–5 lead, and it was up to Williams to preserve the victory and force a Game 7.
 With one out and two runners on base in the bottom of the ninth inning, Joe Carter hit a 2–2 pitch over the left-field wall for a walk-off home run, giving the Blue Jays an 8–6 victory and a World Series championship.

 The ‘93 Phillies proved to be one-hit wonders, as 1993 was the only year the Phillies even posted a winning record in the 1990s.
 Meanwhile, the Braves continued their dominance of the National League in the remaining years of the 1990s, winning pennants in 1995 (and the 1995 World Series), 1996, and 1999.
 However, the Braves did not win another pennant until 2021, while the Phillies had their own run of dominance from 2007 to 2011, which included two consecutive World Series appearances in 2008 and 2009.
 They beat the Tampa Bay Rays, an expansion team not formed until 1998, in five games in 2008, and lost to the Yankees in six games in 2009.

-The Phillies and Braves would not meet in the postseason again until the 2022 National League Division Series.
-The sixth-seeded Phillies once again upset the NL East winning Braves, winning the series in four games.
+The Phillies and Braves would meet in the postseason again in 2022 and 2023, with the Phillies winning both match-ups in four games.